slacgismo/pvinsight-onboarding/README.md

 ## Create `pvi-user` environment
 This environment grabs the latest published versions of `solar-data-tools` and `statistical-clear-sky` from Anaconda, and installs them in an environment with all the necessary support software.
 This is intended for _users_ of PVInsight software.

-1) Create a new environment from the `pvi-user.yaml` file.
-Instructions: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file
+1) Create a new environment from the `pvi-user.yaml` file included in this repository, by running `conda env create -f path/to/pvi-user.yml`
 2) Activate the new environment: `conda activate pvi-user` (“pvi-user” is the name of the environment)
 3) Check that everything is installed and working correctly by running `nosetests cvxpy` from within the new environment